Does your Helix sound bad on your headphone or good otherwise?

 Sound Quality: The details you can hear from this headphones is simply ridiculous.
 It feels like you are hearing the sound directly, without any headphones.
 The highs are very very crisp and the bass is not muddled.
 Some of the notes seem to float on air!

 However, the downside is they reveal everything.
 Every note, good or bad, can be listen with very deep details.
 For studio work, I think it is worth the money.
 For others, I am not sure if you need this kind of details.

-When connect to the Helix, I can tell the difference in the clarity almost immediately.
+When connected to the Helix, I can tell the difference in the clarity almost immediately.
 To be honest, I feel the NDH 20 beats the HD650 in all departments on first hearing.
 Whether the same feeling carries on for long hours depends on your preference.
 Sometimes, sound that is too precise doesn’t sound good for long hours of listening.